hepplerj/Dissertation/ch2.dissertation.Heppler.md

 >
 > ---*Karl J. Belser*[^cf3]

+JH: ***Make more clear that this is about a political transformation that focused people's attention on the environment as discontent with suburban growth grew.***

 In the decades after 1945, every municipality in the Bay Area participated in the process of metropolitan development and, by extension, the erosion of agricultural land.
 San Jose, the largest city in the Valley, was composed